 Seven reasons why “Christian soldiers” should not join protest rallies, rant, or tell what the government should do

 We must submit to rulers and authorities (Titus 3).
 However, we should obey God rather than men, “expose evil,” and rebuke sinners (Eph.
 5:11; Luke 17:3).
 But then, Jesus commands us to love and pray for those who persecute us (Mt.
 5:44).

 With seeming confusion, the Bible is clear: Christians should not join a protest rally, fight, or tell what the government should do.
-These are civilian pursuits.
-A Christian soldier’s war isn’t against flesh and blood but against the unseen spiritual forces.
+These are civilian and earthly pursuits.
+The war isn’t against flesh and blood but against the unseen spiritual forces.

 1. God calls us to be salt and light, not to be social justice warriors

 To be “salt” means to make a difference in the life of others by doing good work.
 To be “light” means to witness God’s Word—not to be social justice warriors.